BodiAli/file-uploader/README.md

 <h3>Features</h3>

-- Implemented session‑based authentication with Passport.js, allowing users to sign up, log in, and maintain secure access throughout their session.
+- Session‑based authentication with Passport.js, allowing users to sign up, log in, and maintain secure access throughout their session.
-- Built intuitive folder and file management features—create, read, update, delete—backed by Prisma’s ORM for reliable data modeling.
+- An intuitive folder and file management features—create, read, update, delete—backed by Prisma’s ORM for reliable data modeling.
-- Integrated Multer with Cloudinary to handle direct uploads
+- Users can upload files, allowing them to sign in again from any other device and download or view their files.
-- Developed a share‑folder workflow that generates expiring links, letting even unauthenticated users access content for a configurable duration.
+- Share‑folder functionality that generates expiring links, letting even unauthenticated users access content for a configurable duration.
-- Configured Sentry to catch any unexpected errors.
-- Configured node-cron to schedule an update every minute to folders whose share link is expired